-A minimum full-time course load for an undergraduate student is 12 credit hours.
-The maximum course load for which a student may register is 18 credit hours (with the exception of a 19-hour maximum for students enrolled in the Ira A. Fulton Schools of Engineering.
+The maximum course load for which a student may register in a fall or spring semester across all three sessions (A, B and C) is 18 credit hours, with a maximum of nine credit hours in each A or B session.
+The limit is 19 credit hours for students enrolled in the Ira A. Fulton Schools of Engineering.
 A student wishing to register for more than the maximum must petition the standards committee of the college in which the student is enrolled and must obtain an approved overload before registration.

-ASU undergraduate students who have achieved senior status (cannot be postbaccalaureate) with a cumulative GPA of 3.00 or higher may count up to 12 credit hours of graduate-level course work toward their graduate degree at ASU (preadmission credit hours).
+ASU undergraduate students who have achieved senior status (they cannot be postbaccalaureate) with a cumulative GPA of 3.00 or higher may count up to 12 credit hours of graduate-level coursework toward their graduate degree at ASU (preadmission credit hours).
 Only graduate courses with a grade of "B" (3.00) or higher may be included on a graduate plan of study.
 Preadmission graduate courses cannot be used to meet any baccalaureate graduation requirements.
 Before registering for these courses, students are advised to check with their academic advisor to ensure the correct internal academic unit or college process is followed.
 Permission to take a preadmission graduate course does not guarantee admission to a graduate degree program or that the course may be used toward graduate degree requirements.

-Graduate course credit earned by an undergraduate student that is used to fulfill requirements for an undergraduate degree program cannot also be used in a graduate degree program unless the student is enrolled in an approved accelerated program.
+Graduate course credit earned by an undergraduate student that is used to fulfill requirements for an undergraduate degree program cannot also be used in a graduate degree program unless the student is enrolled in an approved accelerated master's degree program.
 Students must contact their advisor before enrolling in a graduate course they wish to use toward a future graduate program at ASU.

 Provided that the other institution's regulations concerning enrollment, graduation requirements and transfer of credits are not violated, a student may enroll in classes at other institutions or in independent learning courses while enrolled at ASU.
 However, the student is urged to seek advising before concurrent enrollment to assure orderly progress toward a degree.
-If total credits exceed the maximum course load, prior permission must be granted by the college standards committee.
+If the total credit hours exceed the maximum course load, prior permission must be granted by the college standards committee.